popolo-project/popolo-spec/specs/post.md

 Briefly, the [survey of existing specifications](/appendices/survey.html) concludes that:

 * Only the [Organization ontology](http://www.w3.org/TR/vocab-org/) offers a sufficiently rich model for describing organizational structure.
-* No vocabulary has properties for dates of creation and dates of elimination.
+* No vocabulary has properties for dates of creation and dates of elimination, with the exception of the Dublin Core property [`valid`](http://dublincore.org/documents/dcmi-terms/#terms-valid).

 ## 2.1.
 Changes to data model